RDANotebooks/Documents/SessionProposalMelbourne2020.md

 A successful BoF was run on this topic at RDA Helsinki where the above topics were initially discussed.

 This session proposal is based on a wide variety of activities - names included in parenthesis indicate individuals who have expressed an interest in this proposal.
 Software citation (Martin Fenner, Neil Chue Hong) is an active IG and WG in the RDA and providing guidelines for the citation of notebooks would be an excellent use case for these groups.
 The research library community are extensively exploring the potential of notebooks to facilitate data and software management and reproducibility (Rosie Higman, Jez Cope and Patricia Heterich).
 Notebooks provide an interesting use case for PID’s in data (Rob Quick) and likewise for computational services (Gergely Sipos, Enol Fernández and Christine Kirkpatrick).
 This meeting also provides a moment for deployment services such as myBinder (Tim Head) to engage with the RDA.
 Finally the Neutron and Photon Science community (Brian Matthews and Frank Schluenzen) and the relevant IG make very extensive use of notebooks and hence complements these activities.

+The topics that have been followed up on since Helsinki will report back and as an output for the meeting one or more WG's will be proposed on the basis of those topics.